 Eventually the song entitled, “You Are” was completed and is now available through their website.
 Proceeds from sale of this song help fund Soweto Academy.

 The demand for the school’s assistance is beyond its capacity.
-Thankfully the partnership between Campus Crusade and the school has eased the load on Principal Johnstone Makabwa’s shoulders.
+Thankfully the partnership between Cru and the school has eased the load on Principal Johnstone Makabwa’s shoulders.

 “CCC has been of great support to the Soweto Academy Centre,” he says, “This has helped much in developing slum children into meaningful members of the society through teaching them Christian values, counseling and spiritual guidance.”